The best conditioner for curly hair to deeply nourish, repair, define and more

 Keisha Jo Lawler

 Keisha Jo Lawler is a curly hair expert and the founder of haircare brand Trepadora.
 She launched both the flagship salon and her own range of vegan-certified products – designed for all curl types, from corkscrews to gentle waves, and suitable for all ages from three upwards – in 2015.
-All this makes her an expert in topics like the best conditioner for curly hair.
+All this makes her an expert in topics like what makes the best conditioner for curly hair.

 Millie Fender